-An online term examination is written at the end of each term for each full course you are enrolled in.
+An online term examination is written at the end of each term for each full course and singleterm course you are enrolled in.

-- The term grade is calculated as follows: - o Forty percent (40%) based on the online lessons/quizzes. - Sixty percent (60%) based on the term examination.
+- The term grade is calculated as follows: - ► Forty percent (40%) based on the online lessons/quizzes. - ► Sixty percent (60%) based on the term examination.